 Amber McMillan is a published poet who now lives, happily I hope, on the Sunshine Coast.
 With The Woods: A Year on Protection Island she has written a highly personal account of her year on Protection Island, located in Nanaimo Harbour.

-McMillan and her husband [author Nathaniel Moore] fled an unhappy arrangement in Toronto and were hoping for better on this coast, only to find Protection Island and many of its inhabitants failed to meet their expectations.
+McMillan and her husband fled an unhappy arrangement in Toronto and were hoping for better on this coast, only to find that Protection Island and many of its inhabitants failed to meet their expectations.
 She was previously a graduate student in B.C.

 One has to admit that Protection Island neighbours scuttling your boat because it’s moored in the wrong place is an excessive reaction to the inevitable transgressions of newcomers, but then, whoever heard of islanders who depend on a dock that goes half dry at low tide?

 What was she expecting?
 A quaint offshoot of a gentrified town like Victoria?
 Or perhaps something like Sooke or Brentwood Bay?
-I don’t remember Nanaimo ever being touched by that sort of south end gentility.
-The mall culture that spread north towards Parksville like a toxic bloom in the latter part of the last century strived to recreate Nanaimo in the anodyne mould of post World War Two American suburbia.
+I don’t remember Nanaimo ever being touched by that sort of south-island gentility.
+The mall culture that spread north towards Parksville like a toxic bloom in the latter part of the last century strived to recreate Nanaimo in the anodyne mould of post Second World War American suburbia.